Published on 04/04/21 and updated on 06/09/21.

-All those who have prepared themselves well for sell on LinkedIn in 2021 , that is to say, who have well optimized their profile, who have correctly targeted prospects and who have used a well-thought-out strategy, have succeeded and will continue To generate leads , and this despite the new LinkedIn restrictions .
+All those who have prepared themselves well for sell on LinkedIn in 2022 , i.e. who have optimized their profile well, who have targeted prospects correctly and who have used a well thought out strategy, have succeeded and will continue To generate leads , and this despite the new LinkedIn restrictions .

 LinkedIn just wants to stop spammers and ensure quality networking.
 And believe us, you too.